MahdiHajiabadi/GSCIS_TBUDS/README.md

 1. cnr-2000-sym-noself-summary.output (showing the reduction in nodes and running time)
 2. cnr-2000-sym-noself-summary.supernodes (representing the set of nodes per each supernode)

-# Remarks
-All the input graphs should be in the webgraph format.
-In order to convert the edgelist into the webgraph format you should do the following steps:

-3. cnr-2000-sym-noself-summary.superedges (showing the superedges among supernodes)

 # T-BUDS (A Lossy Grpah Summarization)